kshitigambhir/GDSC-junior-team/README.md

 # GDSC-junior-team
-# An intelligent System to predict the disease of an affected crop/plant
+# An intelligent System to predict the disease of an affected crop/plant(Agri Nova)

 As the farmer's population is enormous in our country, it is very hard for an agricultural scientist to suggest and help each farmer individually.
 This